 If you have walked past a pond, you may have seen algae on top of the water.
 Some of it is microscopic but can build up into a dense covering.
 Certain species of algae can even move around and swim.

 Pond algae are one-celled plants.
-You can spot it floating on the surface of ponds, and you can also see them attached to plants around the pond and on rocks.
+You can spot them floating on the surface of ponds and see them attached to plants around the pond and on rocks.

-Pond algae are very similar to seaweed that you may find on the seashore and are actually related, with many belonging to the same group.
-Algae can not only be found in ponds but many areas of freshwater.
+Pond algae are very similar to seaweed found on the seashore and are related, with many belonging to the same group.
+Algae can not only be found in ponds but many freshwater areas.

 Diatoms are a major group of microscopic algae.
 They are either made up of a group of cells and a cell wall made of silica or single cells with a silica wall.

 The cell walls form together to make various shapes, including star shapes, boat shapes, and zig-zag shapes.
-When they die, the skeletons of diatoms fall to the bottom of the pond.
+When they die, the diatoms’ skeletons fall to the pond’s bottom.
 When these are fossilized, they can be used in a variety of ways.
 The deposits, known as fullers earth, can be mined and used in different ingredients in paints and toothpaste.

 The microscopic cells are divided into halves horizontally, with some having a spiky appearance while others are smooth.

-Some algae, such as Chlamydomonas, can actually swim.
-They are propelled by two flagella, which allows them to swim around.
+Some algae, such as Chlamydomonas, can swim.
+They are propelled by two flagella, which allow them to swim around.
 This is another green algae with chlorophyll, which helps it in photosynthesis.

-The algae can multiply quickly by swimming around by using cell division, a pain for pond owners as the pond can turn green within just a few days.
+The algae can multiply quickly by swimming around using cell division, a pain for pond owners as the pond can turn green within a few days.

 Green algae are often banded together in colonies.
 Some species may only have a few cells in each colony, while others have thousands.
 These join to make one individual about the size of a pinhead.

-While some algae join together in colonies to form a larger individual, others have long mucous covered filaments.
+While some algae join in colonies to form a larger individual, others have long mucous-covered filaments.
 The filaments either attach to the bottom of the pond or float on top.
 Unfortunately, if this algae covers the entire pond, it can starve the pond of oxygen, effectively killing any other pond and animal life, including fish.

-As there are shorter days with less daylight in winter, spring is the best time to see algae on ponds.
-The light intensity in spring can cause the algae to grow quickly, and the water can turn green and cloudy.
+Spring is the best time to see algae on ponds.
+The light intensity in spring can cause the algae to multiply, and the water can turn green and cloudy.

 Not all algae contain only chlorophyll, with the most primitive algae being bluish-green.
 Some blue-green algae are the most primitive organisms to live today.
 These types of algae can be either colonial or filament.

-If you have ever been by a pond that smells like rotten eggs, then you may have wondered why this smell exists.
+If you have ever been by a pond that smells like rotten eggs, you may have wondered why this smell exists.
 Unfortunately, the pond is in terrible condition because it has been choked by hydrogen sulfide gas.
-If the algae have choked the pond, then this creates an oxygen-deficient condition.
+If the algae have choked the pond, this creates an oxygen-deficient state.
 Hydrogen sulfide is poisonous, and the pond may take a long time to recover.